fido-device-onboard/client-sdk-fidoiot/docs/DI_setup.md

 # Device Initialization Device Setup

-During this time, the device does not have FDO Device Credentials and therefore will obtain the same from the FDO PRI IoT Manufacturer.
+During this time, the device does not have FDO Device Credentials and therefore will obtain the same from the FDO PRI Manufacturer.

 > **Note:** If you are not running the default FDO Client SDK binaries and have your own EC keys and certs, do the following:
 >